flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 To make a long story short, `0xFFFF.FFF0` was **hidden in the MCPX chip**: It contained a hidden 512 B ROM that would be executed once and hidden afterwards.
 This ROM was not easy to extract, so bunnie resorted to tapping the HyperTransport bus to catch the RC-4 key once it was transmitted.

 And so it happened, bunnie published the key as part of his research and Microsoft was not happy about this.
-Thus, the hacking community found a way to gain control of the first security layer of this console, which included the kernel.
+Thus, the hacking community found a way to gain control of the first security layer of this console, which included the Kernel.

 #### Permanent unlock {.tab}

-Cracking the RSA layer was never meant to be easy, but since hackers gained access to the kernel, it would now be possible to reverse engineer it and develop patches that could nullify RSA altogether.
+Cracking the RSA layer was never meant to be easy, but since hackers gained access to the Kernel, it would now be possible to reverse engineer it and develop patches that could nullify RSA altogether.
 Lo and behold, this eventually happened and opened the door to the Homebrew community.
 Anyone could now develop programs that could be executed on a modified Xbox without the approval of Microsoft.
 Some groups developed replacements for the original Dashboard which could do more functions, such as executing Linux!

 This, however, required users to modify their BIOS using specialised hardware, which not everyone could do.
 In later years, new exploits were discovered that could easily bootstrap the main hack, one of them consisted in inserting a forged save-game of '007: Agent Under Fire' or 'Splinter Cell' that would generate a buffer overflow to kickstart a homebrew tool that could install a permanent exploit in the hard disk.
 The 'permanent exploit' was possible because the original Dashboard was subject to yet-another buffer overflow using a forged font file [@anti_piracy-pheonix] (note that fonts didn't need to be signed).